 - You can import your own content

 A monthly subscription to LingQ costs $12.99 per month and gets cheaper if you buy a longer subscription.
-There are also premium accounts available that include additional features, like live lessons and writing practice.
-It’s free to sign up and use the basic features of LingQ though.
+There are also premium accounts available that include additional features, such as live lessons and writing practice.
+It’s free to sign up and use the basic features of LingQ.

 I like using Clozemaster because it’s a good way to pass the time and still be productive.
 It doesn’t have structured lessons or a lot of games like other apps.
 It does do something most other apps don’t do though – it helps you learn words in context.

 Sometimes the same words have different meanings when you use them in different situations.
-It can be hard to navigate these situations in your native language, and it’s even harder in a different language!
+It can be difficult to navigate these situations in your native language, and it’s even harder in a different language!
 Clozemaster has thousands of sentences where you fill in the blank and slowly learn how to use words in a variety of ways.
-You can read more about it in this Clozemaster review.
+Try Clozemaster for free by clicking the link below or learn more about it in this Clozemaster review.

 - Spaced repetition helps you remember over time